CDCgov/trusted-intermediary/README.md

 #### Initial Azure and GitHub Configuration

-There is minimal set-up to do to get Terraform squared away before you can run the Terraform commands in a new Azure environment in the Flexion Entra domain.
+There is minimal set-up to do to get Terraform setup before you can run the Terraform commands in a new Azure environment in the Flexion Entra domain.
 For example, the `internal` environment.
 This does not apply to the CDC
 Entra domains and subscriptions.